PalleZingmark/trellofix/README.md

 TrelloFix
 =======

-TrelloFix is a small, currently Expressen branded, Chrome extension that fixes some visual issues I'm having with Trello.
+TrelloFix is a small Chrome extension that fixes some visual issues I'm having with Trello.

 Main features:
 * Marginally smaller, but easier to read, font-face.